VUnit/vunit/docs/com/user_guide.rst

   send(net, receiver, msg);

-`send` is asynchronous and takes no simulation time, only delta cycles.
+``send`` is asynchronous and takes no simulation time, only delta cycles.
 Messages will be stored in the receiver inbox until the receiver is ready to receive.

-``net`` is a network connecting actors and it is used to signal that an event has occured, for example that a message has been sent.
+``net`` is a network connecting actors and it is used to signal that an event has occurred, for example that a message has been sent.
 The event notifies all connected actors that something has happened which they may be interested in.
 For example, the event created when sending a message will wake up all receivers such that they can see if they are the receiver for the message.

 An actor waiting for a message uses the receive procedure